By Debra A. Sokol-McKay,

 3. A growing public health concern.

 Diabetes is characterized by a high level of glucose in the bloodstream, also known as hyperglycemia.
-Glucose is the principal circulating sugar in the blood and provides energy to all cells in the body.
+Glucose is the principle circulating sugar in the blood and is the first source of energy to all cells in the body.

-These cells cannot use glucose, however, without the help of insulin.
-Insulin is a hormone produced by the pancreas that converts sugar and starch from food into the energy needed to fuel everyday activities.
+Cells cannot use glucose, however, without the help of insulin.
+Insulin is a hormone produced by the pancreas which helps move glucose out of the bloodstream into cells where it is used for energy to fuel everyday activities.

 Diabetes occurs when